pestphp/docs/filtering-tests.md

 <a name="group"></a>
 ### `--group`

 You can utilize the `--group` option to selectively run tests belonging to a particular group.
-To learn about assigning a specific test or folder to a group, please refer to the [Grouping Tests →](/docs/grouping-tests) documentation.
+To learn about assigning a tests or folders to groups, please refer to the [Grouping Tests →](/docs/grouping-tests) documentation.

 ```bash
 ./vendor/bin/pest --group=integration,browser